craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Combat Mechanics and Positioning.md

 You may perform a second **Object Interaction** on your turn by using your **Bonus Action**.

 ## Oversized Weapons
 Larger creatures can wield larger weapons more easily.
-Melee Weapons with the *two-handed* property and without the *very heavy* property become *versatile (d+)*.
+For creatures of a size-class of 'Large' or greater, Melee Weapons with the *two-handed* property but without the *very heavy* property become *versatile (d+)* instead of *two-handed* for them.

 ## Equipment Slots
 To gain the benefits of a given item, you must assign it to a valid slot.
 You may only gain the benefits of a single item in a given slot.
 Some items may occupy more than one slot, in which case, you must assign it to all slots to gain its benefits.

-The item slots are as follows (total of 13):
+The item slots are as follows (total of 13 non-armor):
 	- Head (4)
 		- *Armor*
 		- Top of Head